 - ¼ cup of vital wheat gluten

-- Proof the yeast: Mix yeast, hot water, and sugar or honey in a 2 cup measuring cut.
+- Proof the yeast: Mix yeast, hot water, and sugar or honey in a 2 cup measuring cup.
 Allow to sit for 10 minutes.
 Active yeast will bubble up.
 If your yeast doesn’t bubble then discard and try again with fresh yeast.

 - In a mixing bowl add the proofed yeast, butter, and salt.
 Mix in 3 cups of the whole wheat flour and the ¼ cup of vital wheat gluten.
 Mix well with a dough hook.
 This batter will be the consistency of heavy, wet dough.
 Keep mixing until you see threads forming in the dough.
 This is the gluten.
 Once the threads form add 1 cup of flour more.
 Beat with the dough hook to incorporate well.
-Dough should be slightly sticky.
+The dough should be slightly sticky.